sharad-adapts/rafs-ddms/README.md

 #### Cache settings

+> NOTE: Redis Cache it is a NFR, it is used to improve resiliency and performance.

 It is needed to add the following variables to .env to set up cache layer:

 ```
 CACHE_ENABLE=True
 CACHE_BACKEND="app.core.helpers.cache.backends.redis_cache.RedisCacheBackend"